components-ai/css.gui/readme.md

 **_Visual development environment for CSS._**

 CSS GUI is a visual toolkit for editing element styles on the web.
 It's theme-aware, performant, and can be composed into any React app.

+## Why?

+We want to improve creative coding and web development workflows by making it simpler to attach parametric controls that are designed specifically to work with CSS.

+With CSS GUI, folks can visually edit and generate CSS.
+They can install the controls and use locally in their own projects or use our hosted version.

+Eventually, these controls can also augment development environments like VS Code.

+### Supporting the full CSS spec

+These controls are specifically built for CSS and will adhere to the CSS spec.
+This builds on the web platform itself, allowing the expressiveness of CSS/HTML/SVG to create endless outputs.

+It's our goal and intention to support the entire CSS spec beginning with the more common controls like Length, Color, Keywords and expanding over time to more complex stacks and grammars (think gradients, background-image, box shadow, etc.).

-⚠️ CSS GUI is currently under active development (contributions are welcome)
+## ⚠️ CSS GUI is currently under active development (contributions are welcome)

+Please bear with us as the API stabilizes and more (missing) functionality is added.
+We welcome any and all contributions and would love it if you try to experiment with CSS GUI and report bugs or open up feature requests.

 ## Installation